ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## offset {#offset}

 Sets the number of rows to skip before starting to return rows from the query.
-It adjust the offset previously set by the [OFFSET](../../sql-reference/statements/select/offset.md#offset-fetch) clause.
+It adjusts the offset set by the [OFFSET](../../sql-reference/statements/select/offset.md#offset-fetch) clause, so that these two values are summarized.

 Possible values: